Woman accused of slitting boyfriend’s throat indicted

 Hampden police, who were called to the Main Road North apartment at about 9:45 p.m.
 April 13, recovered the weapon in the grass outside the apartment, according to the affidavit.

+Dupray is scheduled to be arraigned Aug.
+13 at the Penobscot Judicial Center in Bangor.

 The victim was listed in critical condition at Eastern Maine Medical Center in Bangor four days after he was attacked.

-Information on his condition was not immediately available Wednesday afternoon.
+He has been released from the hospital but continues to recover from his injuries, according to the Penobscot County District Attorney’s Office.

 If convicted, Dupray faces up to 30 years in prison and a fine of up to $50,000 on the most serious charge of aggravated attempted murder.